slatedocs/slate/source/includes/_pricing_tier.md

 > Make sure you replace <entity id> with the id for the entity associated to pricing tier to create.

-> Make sure you replace <entity type> as integer with the nunmber for the entity associated to pricing tier to create.
+> Make sure you replace <entity type> as integer with the number for the entity associated to pricing tier to create.

   -- 1 : Attendee type